College: Robinson

 Selected Papers and *Invited Talks

-- *'La pathologie positive: François-Joseph-Victor Broussais, Algeria and the Problem of Adaptability', Oxford French Graduate Seminar, All Souls College, Oxford, UK, 28 May 2024.
+- *'La pathologie positive: François-Joseph-Victor Broussais, Algeria and the Problem of Adaptability', University of Oxford French Graduate Seminar, All Souls College, Oxford, UK, 28 May 2024.

 - 'Form and Function at the Historical Limit: New Modes of Rationality in Contemporary French Thought', Society for French Studies (SFS) Graduate Conference, King's College London, London, UK, 19 May 2023.